Programs

 Child Care Training

 High-quality child care hinges on high-quality professional development that meets the needs of the local child care workforce.
 Our training programs are certified through the SC Center for Child Care Career Development and includes topics in the areas of nutrition, health and safety, curriculum, child guidance, professional development and program administration.
 Best practices in training include not only the training itself, but follow-up in the classroom.
+To register for the trainings, please contact Kathryn Meadows.
+All participants must be registered with SCENDEAVORS to receive credit.

 Child Care Scholarships

 For many families in Laurens County, the cost of quality childcare is out of reach.
-Laurens County First Steps childcare scholarship program enables low income, at risk families to have a healthy, safe, and consistent daily learning environment for their pre-school children so parents can work and/or attend school.
+Laurens County First Steps childcare scholarship program enables low income, at-risk families to have a healthy, safe, and consistent daily learning environment for their pre-school children so parents can work and/or attend school.

-Families qualify for childcare scholarships based on their application which documents income and risk factors based on the State Board approved program standards.
+Families qualify for childcare scholarships based on their application, which documents income and risk factors based on the State Board approved program standards.
 All scholarship families participate in the Parents as Teachers program, which is evidence based and part of the national Parents as Teachers home-visiting program.
 Children must be between birth and 4 years old to receive a scholarship.
 When a child reaches age eligibility for 4K, they age out of our scholarship program.

 Items needed to go with LCFS Childcare Scholarship Applications: